Round Britain Quiz

-Round Britain Quiz (or RBQ for short) is a panel game that has been broadcast on BBC Radio since 1947, making it the oldest quiz still broadcast on British radio.
+Round Britain Quiz (RBQ) is a panel game that has been broadcast on BBC Radio since 1947, making it the oldest quiz still broadcast on British radio.
 It was based on a format called Transatlantic Quiz, a contest between American and British teams on which Alistair Cooke was an early participant.

 The format of the quiz is that teams from various regions around the United Kingdom play in a tournament of head-to-head battles.
 In a half-hour programme, each team is given four multi-part cryptic questions, each worth up to six points, to be awarded on the host's judgement.
-The parts of the question are generally centred on a common theme, and a degree of lateral thought is necessary to score full marks.
+The parts of the question are generally centred on a common theme, and a degree of lateral thinking is necessary to score full marks.

-One question for each team has a music or sound component, and another is submitted by listeners.
-Points are awarded to each team by the host/quizmaster.
+One question for each team has a music or sound component, and at least one other is submitted by listeners.
+Points are awarded to each team by the host.
 Team members may ask questions, to narrow the field; but the more they ask, or the more clues the host supplies to assist them, the fewer marks the team will score.

-Until 1995, there was a "resident London team" which was challenged by teams from other parts of the UK (and sometimes the Republic of Ireland).
+Until 1995, there was a "resident London team" which was challenged by teams from other parts of the UK (and sometimes Ireland).
 There were two hosts, one with each team.
 In the 1950s, the hosts were Gilbert Harding and Lionel Hale.
-Later hosts, in various combinations, included Roy Plomley, Jack Longland, Anthony Quinton, Louis Allen, and, for many years, Gordon Clough.
+Later hosts, in various combinations, included Roy Plomley, Jack Longland, Anthony Quinton, Louis Allen, and Gordon Clough.